 In this framework, it should be clear that customary variance reduction techniques should remain valid.
 This can be seen by rewriting Eq.~\eqref{eq:eigen_eq} in its integral form and applying the formalism developed in~\cite{lux_monte_1991}.
-We do not provide such a derivation here as it is straightforward.
+We do not provide such a derivation here, as it is straightforward.
 Interestingly, this also opens the door for variance reduction techniques targeting the uncertain parameters.
-Although this has not been investigated here, as our distribution of uncertain parameters is simple, it may be of interest when considering experimental uncertainty on cross sections for which the probability distribution is non-trivial and may exhibit large tails.
+Although this has not been investigated here, as our distribution of uncertain parameters is simple, it may be of interest when considering experimental uncertainties on cross-sections for which the probability distribution is non-trivial and may exhibit long tails.

 Finally, it has been shown that generalized polynomial chaos for the Boltzmann equation with uncertain parameters converges quickly with polynomial order~\cite{poette_spectral_2020}, and its speed of convergence has been compared with that of perturbation theory in~\cite{poette_efficient_2022}, and shown to be faster for some simple problems.
 Additionally, it is worth making two interesting remarks: